vacp2p/rfc/specs/waku/v2/waku-store.md

 ##### HistoryRPC

-A node MUST send all History messages (`HistoryQuery`, `HistoryResponse`) wrapped inside a `HistoryRPC` this allows the node handler to determine how to handle a message as the Waku Filter protocol is not a request response based protocol but instead a push based system.
+A node MUST send all History messages (`HistoryQuery`, `HistoryResponse`) wrapped inside a `HistoryRPC`.
+This allows the node handler to determine how to handle a message as the Waku Filter protocol is not a request response based protocol but instead a push based system.

 The `request_id` MUST be a uniquely generated string.